gbarska/angular-config/README.md

 --prod  (optmizes for production)

 ### working with library instead of application

-Generates the angula base files without src folde with the default app project
+Generates the angula base files without src folde with the default app project:

 1:
 ng new angular-shop --create-application=false

-Creates one application and it's files inside the projects folder of the library
+Creates one application and it's files inside the projects folder of the library:

 2:
 ng generate application backend

+Creates a library:

+3:
+ng generate library my-button